THE LAST BEST HOPE

 Traditionally, those who seek to rationally defend religions have tried to finesse our growing understanding of their incompatibility with science by pointing out that their supernatural beings are, by definition, not bound by science’s limitations.
 They claim that their particular religion’s supernatural events could and did happen precisely through being caused by its supernatural being.
 But this finesse is logically invalid.
 We cannot simultaneously base our belief in the existence of a being on the occurrence of certain events while believing in the occurrence of those events on the basis of their having been done by that being.
 Our name for the involved fallacy is tautology, and we regard it as a fallacy because we can see it to be constructible for the justification of any proposal whatsoever, from which it is incapable of justifying any specific proposal over any other.

-Basically, we can understand that instead the rubber genuinely does need to meet the road at some point; that we need to be able to reference down to some independent – “honest third party arbitration” – determinant that is available to all of us and is not governed by our intrinsically self-serving subjective biases.
+Basically, we can understand instead that at some point the rubber genuinely does need to meet the road; that we need to be able to reference down to some independent – “honest third party arbitration” – determinant for knowledge that is available to all of us and is not governed by our intrinsically self-serving subjective biases.
 We need this because – at our deepest accessible epistemic level, and after all our emotionally seductive and self-gratifying sentimentality has been gently set to the side – there is only one other alternative.
 It is that of Thrasymachus, and the Athenians threatening the Melians; that “might equals right”.
 This may finally be what we want, or as many still believe, “the best that we can do”.
 But I am writing here for those who have throughout history already been leaning in the other direction.

 None of what I’ve been saying is rocket science.
 Most of us who already have some commitment to reason and science have been aware of their growing incompatibility with religions for many generations.
 Yet we have been effectively choosing to avoid thinking too much about this ourselves and to diplomatically gloss over it in our interactions with religious people.
-This has been grounded in what I will be introducing below as the “Moderate Enlightenment and Postmodern Truce”.
-Basically, in our having been well educated in our inability to resolve the operative question – Gods, or no Gods? – and so in the futility and counter-productivity of our raising it.
-I will show that in this we have again been deceiving ourselves; that reason can in fact deliver a clear resolution.
+Basically, we have been choosing to pretend that we can safely ignore reason where we find its conclusions to be inconvenient.
+We've been doing so in this specific area - of science vs religion - through what I will be discussing below as the 'Moderate Enlightenment and Postmodern Truce'; effectively, through primary education in our inability to resolve the underlying question (Gods, or no Gods?) and so in the futility and counter-productivity of our raising it.
+I will show that in this we have again been deceiving ourselves; that reason can deliver as clear a resolution on this question as it can on any other that our minds can ask.

 We did try, under our designation as “the new atheists”, some rational re-engagement with religion primarily during the 1980s and 1990s.
 But we did so with an effectively fatal level of deference.
 We did not explicitly suggest ODRPO’s clear and simple antidote, and we did not discuss the vast collateral damage that I will show here to have always been associated with our propagation of knowledge systems that we can see to be in direct contravention of ODRPO.
-To reiterate, these have been first and most clearly our superstitions of religion; but then – through our early mental training involved in their acceptance, and the explicit sanctions of their supernatural beings – all our similarly desire and fear grounded secular superstitions of self-serving racism, sexism, homophobia, ethnic superiority, blatantly dysfunctional economic ideologies, bias for coercive patriarchal rule, xenophobic nationalism, and so on).
+To reiterate, these have been first and most clearly our superstitions of religion; but then – through our early mental training involved in their acceptance, and the supposed explicit sanctions of their supernatural beings – all our similarly desire and fear grounded secular superstitions of self-serving racism, sexism, homophobia, ethnic superiority, blatantly dysfunctional economic ideologies, bias for coercive patriarchal rule, xenophobic nationalism, and so on.
+As reason can easily demonstrate if we finally dare to assist its development rather than impeding, none of these has ever objectively – ODRPO groundedly – made a damn bit of sense.

-It is not an accident or coincidence that our proponents for all these are rediscovering their commonality of cause in the present recoalescence of our pre-Enlightenment battle lines.
+It is not an accident or coincidence that our proponents for all of them are now rediscovering their commonality of cause in the recoalescence of our pre-Enlightenment battle lines.
 They can all be seen, if/when we become desperate enough to view them with full intellectual honesty, to be growths from a common root.
 This essay’s main thesis is illustration of that root, within the proposal of our finally taking our most affective possible step for shrinking it.
 To reiterate; accepting for ourselves, and starting to teach to our children, ODRPO as our deepest determinant for knowledge.
+If we can finally summon the intellectual courage to make this simple change - to start honestly doing what we have for so long been claiming to be doing - then it will vastly and positively change our world.

 I will return to this soon.
-But first, and as promised above, I need to provide some historical background on how we’ve painted ourselves into our present corner; as this will be seen to address many initial objections and to segue into my case for the urgency of our taking action.
+But first, and as promised above, I need to provide some historical background on how we’ve painted ourselves into our present corner; as this will be seen to address virtually all the traditional objections to my request, and then to segue into my case for our urgency in implementing it.

 I will do this by providing two highly condensed sketches of our mainstream western philosophical development over the past 400 years.
 The first will be my understanding of what we might call “the consensus narrative”; the one that I think will seem familiar to most educated people.
 The second will be my critical re-work; in effect, where I believe the consensus narrative to be wrong, or think that our choices and/or fate might have been able to serve us better.